HACC-Hui/docusaurus/docs/requirements/administrators.md

 * What skills and interests are needed by teams?
 This analyzes Team Profile logging data to find out what skills and tools teams look for.

-The next page discusses the developer user stories.
+The next page discusses the participant user stories.